 Over recent decades, the relative cost of variable speed control by AC drives has dropped, and energy prices have increased.
 This makes it more attractive to use drives on more or less all rotating equipment.

-Over the lifetime of the drive, energy cost is the dominating economical factor, especially since pumps in the wastewater treatment plant run 24/7.
+Over the lifetime of the drive, energy cost is the dominating economical factor, especially since air conditioning fans in the hospital run 24/7.
 When selecting a harmonically mitigated drive solution, the efficiency and cost of losses are therefore key selection parameters.

-The example demonstrates that harmonically mitigated drive solution from Danfoss is vastly more efficient than the traditional alternative, due to the combination of drive and active filter efficiency.
+The example demonstrates that a harmonically mitigated drive solution from Danfoss is vastly more efficient than the traditional alternative, due to the combination of drive and active filter efficiency.

-Figure 2.
+Figure 5.
 Energy consumption comparison